-Late last year I was putting together a batch of custom designed workbenches when the owner announced that they wanted an LED light panel mounted about 1200mm above the main work surface of each workbench.
+Late 2016 I was putting together a batch of custom designed workbenches when the customer announced that they wanted an LED light panel mounted above the main work surface of each workbench.
 No problem, I thought.
-Just add a pair of upright sections at the back of each workbench, build a frame to hold each panel and attach to the uprights.
+Just tell me exactly what height these lights need to be, and, send me a certified drawing for them.

-That was all fine until it was let slip that some of the workbenches were to be indirectly attached to pieces of equipment that would put some not insignificant vibrations into the workbenches a number of times per day.
-I quickly realised that the simple jointed cantilever design I’d thought of would likely not cope with the dynamic loads generated by oscillations, caused by vibrating machinery, of the panel and frame on the uprights.
-Even though that simple jointed cantilever design would be fine with the panel as a static load.
+That was all fine until it was let slip that some of the workbenches would be indirectly attached to pieces of equipment that would put some not insignificant vibrations into the workbenches a number of times per day.
+I soon realised that the simple jointed cantilever design would, in the long term, likely not cope with the dynamic loads caused by vibrating machinery.
+Of particular concern was the mass of the light panel, in it’s frame, swinging on the end of 1200+mm uprights.

 So, a quick design review later.
 It was decided to use fixing angles (084.305.033) for the main joints and make braces for the uprights using some joint angles (084.305.011).

-The fixing angles made the joints very much stronger than they would have been otherwise.
-Using joint angles to make braces for the uprights stiffened the structure enough to almost eliminate oscillations that would be generated by the vibrating machinery.
-Thinking about it now, just the braces may have been adequate to keep oscillations, and hence joint loads, down enough for the original simple joint design to cope.
+The fixing angles made the joints stronger and more rigid than they would have been otherwise.
+Using joint angles to make braces for the uprights stiffened the structure enough to almost completely eliminate oscillations that would be generated by the vibrating machinery.
+Thinking about it now, just the braces would probably have been adequate to keep oscillations, and hence joint loads, down enough for the original simple joint design to cope.
 Oh well … I think there is a saying in the engineering world that has something to do with “belts and braces”.

 At first that seemed a bit complex, not to mention costly.
-A stock of different length braces to be removed and replaced by maintenance people as and when required.
-I could see there would be no way to guarantee that adequate length braces would not all soon be replaced by the shortest braces, or even removed completely.
-Not a viable option in my view.
+A stock of different length braces to be removed and replaced by maintenance personnel as and when required.
+I could see there would be no way to guarantee that adequate length braces would not all soon be replaced by under size braces, or even removed completely.
+Not a viable option.